OpenNebula/docs/source/advanced_components/docker/docker_machine_plugin_references.rst

 | `--opennebula-disable-vnc`   | Enabled                     | `ONE_DISABLE_VNC`      |
 +------------------------------+-----------------------------+------------------------+

-Using a template
+Using a VM template
 ================================================================================

-Using a template means specifying either `--opennebula-template-id` or `--opennebula-template-name`.
+Using a VM template means specifying either `--opennebula-template-id` or `--opennebula-template-name`.
 If you specify either of these two options, the following table applies, indicating what incompatible and what overrideable parameters are available:

 +----------------------------+------------------------------+
 |        Incompatible        |           Override           |